MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Final model evaluation

 Based on the metrics Mean Average Error (MAE), Root Mean Squared Error (RMSE), we chose the random forest as the preliminary first production model.
+This results out of a run without data-augmentation and the default hyperparameters.

 | Name          | mae_test | rmse_test | r2_test |
 | ------------- | -------- | --------- | ------- |